AllenInstitute/HMBA_BasalGanglia_Consensus_Taxonomy/index.md

 ## **ATAC-seq data**

 Here we provide the pre-print ready version of the HMBA basal ganglia consensus taxonomy annotated onto human, macaque and marmoset 10X multiome (ATAC-seq) profiling.
-We are providing ATAC-seq at various stages of processing: (1) fragment files in snapatac2 .h5ad format, (2) Group level bigwigs and (3) MACS3 peak calling.
+We are providing ATAC-seq at various stages of processing with snaptac2: (1) fragment files in .h5ad format, (2) Group level bigwigs and (3) MACS3 peak calling.

 ### **Snapatac2**
 | Species        | File Format  | Data Download (s3 URI)     |